 John Bayes Norton was an American water polo player who competed in the 1924 Summer Olympics.
 In 1924, the USA won the bronze medal with John playing three matches and scoring three goals.
 He was also a member of the Chicago AA team that won the AAU indoor water polo championship in 1926 and 1928.
 He lived most of his adult life in Lebanon, Pennsylvania.

-Mike Orstein was born and raised in Lancaster, Pennsylvania where he was an All-State swimmer, an All-District III track and field athlete, and a graduate of Manheim Township High School.
-After high school, he attended Springfield College (MA) where he was a four time All-American swimmer.
-Upon graduation, he became involved in coaching both water polo and swimming at Warwick Academy in Bermuda followed by a coaching tenure at York College where he built them into a perennial power.
-Finally, in 1988 he made Washington & Jefferson College his home where his accolades are endless.
-Over his 30 year career at W&J, he became their winningest coach with a record of 487-219-3 (his career record is 547-244-4) and was named the Presidents’ Athletic Conference Swimming Coach of the Year award an impressive 15 times.
+Mike Orstein hails from Lancaster, Pennsylvania where he was an All-State swimmer, an All-District III track and field athlete from Manheim Township in 1974.
+He attended Springfield College (MA) where he was a four-time All-American swimmer under the legendary Coach Charles E. Silvia.
+Upon graduation, he gained international experience through his position in Bermuda as the first Aquatics Director at Warwick Academy.
+During his time in Bermuda, he coached numerous national champions and record holders, and was integral in the revival of water polo through his position as the player/coach for the Belmont team.
+Next stop in his coaching profession was at York College where he built them into a perennial power.
+In 1988 he made Washington & Jefferson College his home where his accolades are endless.
+Over his 30-year career at W&J, he became their winningest coach with a record of 487-219-3 (his career record is 547-244-4) and was named the Presidents’ Athletic Conference Swimming Coach of the Year award an impressive 15 times.
 His other accomplishments during his career at the college include producing eight national champions, 17 All-Americans, 36 NCAA Division III Swimming and Diving Championship qualifiers and 251 PAC Champions.
 He has coached teams to nine PAC titles, 221 school records, and 61 conference records.
-In addition, he founded the W&J Water Polo program in 1999.
-While coaching at W&J, his Women’s and Men’s Teams consistently earned Scholar All America Recognition by the College Swimming and Diving Coaches Association of America (CSCAA) for Highest GPAs in the Country.
-Some of his most prized accomplishments are that he was honored with the Dr. Martin Luther King, Jr. Distinguished Service Award for outstanding leadership in 2005, awarded the prestigious Master Coach Award by the CSCAA in 1996, and was honored by the American Swimming Coaches Association with a Certificate of Excellence for Outstanding Achievement 2006-2008.
+While coaching at W&J, his Women’s and Men’s Teams consistently earned Scholar All America Recognition by the CSCAA.
+Some of his most prized accomplishments: The Dr. Martin Luther King, Jr. Distinguished Service Award for outstanding leadership in 2005, the prestigious Master Coach Award by the CSCAA in 1996, and the American Swimming Coaches Association with a Certificate of Excellence for Outstanding Achievement 2006-2008.
+Coach Orstein was responsible for the emergence of water polo at W&J when he secured a $60,000 grant from the USOC in April 1999.
+During his four seasons as head coach, both men’s and women’s teams were ranked nationally in the Top 10 every year.
+The women’s team traveled to the Collegiate III National Championships, where they finished 7th in 2000 and 6th in 2001.
+In this short amount of time the team produced three All-Americans.
+Orstein also received the honor of being named the Division III Tournament Championships Coach of the Year in 2002 and as well as earning CWPA Southern Division Coach of the Year that same season.
+Coach Orstein to date has been enshrined in three prestigious Halls of Fame: PA Sports HOF for Washington-Greene County Chapter (2014), Western PA Jewish Sports HOF (2015) and PA Sports HOF for the Susquehanna Valley Chapter (2016).

 Susanne Marie Shields , also known by her married name Susan White, is a former American Olympic champion and world record-holder.
 Susanne represented the United States as a 16-year-old at the 1968 Summer Olympics in Mexico City, where she received a bronze medal for her third place performance in the women’s 100-meter butterfly, finishing behind Australian Lyn McClements and fellow American Ellie Daniel.
 Shields was born in Erie, Pennsylvania, and retired from competitive swimming after graduating from high school in Kentucky.
 She later earned a bachelor’s degree in elementary education from the University of Louisville and has worked as a teacher and swim coach.
 Robert Raymond “Bob” Sohl was born in York, Pennsylvania and represented the United States at the 1948 Summer Olympics in London, where he received a bronze medal for his third-place performance in the men’s 200-meter breaststroke, finishing behind fellow Americans Joe Verdeur and Keith Carter, and completing an American sweep of the event.
 Verdeur, Carter, and Sohl had finished in the same order at the 1948 U.S. Olympic Trials.
 Sohl attended the University of Michigan, where he swam for the Michigan Wolverines swimming and diving team in National Collegiate Athletic Association (NCAA) competition from 1947 to 1949.